Arize-ai/client_python/src/arize/_generated/api_client/docs/ExperimentsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **list_experiments**
-> ListExperimentsResponse list_experiments(dataset_id=dataset_id, name=name, limit=limit, cursor=cursor)
+> ListExperimentsResponse list_experiments(dataset_id=dataset_id, space_id=space_id, name=name, limit=limit, cursor=cursor)

 List experiments

-List all experiments a user has access to.
+List experiments a user has access to.

-To filter experiments by the dataset they were run on, provide the `dataset_id` query parameter.
+By default, lists every accessible experiment across all spaces the caller can read, including experiments that are not associated with a dataset.

+To narrow the results, provide at most one of:
+- `dataset_id` — only experiments run on that dataset.
+- `space_id` — only experiments in that space (with or without a dataset).

+Providing both `dataset_id` and `space_id` is a validation error.

 <Note>This endpoint is in beta, read more [here](https://arize.com/docs/ax/rest-reference#api-version-stages).</Note>